Porphobilinogen Deaminase (PBGD), Whole Blood

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 A normal result does not rule out acute intermittent porphyria; 5% to 10% of affected individuals will have normal erythrocyte PBGD activity.
+Additionally, enzyme activity may be increased during an acute attack, therefore, the enzyme level should be assessed when the patient is asymptomatic.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.